Aboriginal and Torres Strait Islander health

 - Aboriginal and Torres Strait Islander people experience higher rates of preventable illness such as heart disease, kidney disease and diabetes*.

-You can help close the gap by undertaking a placement in an Aboriginal Medical Service (AMS) during your training.
+You can help close the gap by undertaking a placement in an Aboriginal Community Controlled Health Service (ACCHS) during your training.

 What Aboriginal health training opportunities does GP Synergy offer?

-There are many Aboriginal Medical Services located within GP Synergy’s training footprint that are accredited to train GP Synergy registrars.
+There are many ACCHS facilities located within GP Synergy’s training footprint that are accredited to train GP Synergy registrars.
 For a list of accredited training posts, visit our Aboriginal health subsite.

-Registrars who have undertaken an AMS placement as part of their training say there are many reasons why they would recommend it to others:
+Registrars who have undertaken an Aboriginal health placement as part of their training say there are many reasons why they would recommend it to others:

 - Opportunity to experience types of medicine that registrars may not normally get exposure i.e. management of complex chronic conditions, etc.

-- AMS placements are generally salaried positions which enable flexibility in consultation times and number of patients seen.
+- Aboriginal health placements are generally salaried positions which enable flexibility in consultation times and number of patients seen.

-- An AMS placement provides a unique opportunity to explore & understand another culture.
+- An Aboriginal health placement provides a unique opportunity to explore & understand another culture.